 The wheel hub is clamped in place by the force of the over-center cam pushing against one dropout and pulling the tension adjusting nut, by way of the skewer, against the other dropout.
 The amount of clamping force is controlled by the tension adjusting nut.
 Turning the tension adjusting nut clockwise while keeping the cam lever from rotating increases clamping force; turning it counterclockwise while keeping the cam lever from rotating reduces clamping force.
 Less than half a turn of the tension adjusting nut can make the difference between safe clamping force and unsafe clamping force.

 WARNING: The full force of the cam action is needed to clamp the wheel securely.
 Holding the nut with one hand and turning the lever like a wing nut with the other hand until everything is as tight as you can get it will not clamp a cam action wheel safely in the dropouts.
 See also the first WARNING in this Section, p.
-16.

-b.
+16. (2) If your bike has cam action front wheel retention, move the cam lever from the locked or CLOSED position to the OPEN position (figs. 8a & b).
+If your bike has through bolt or bolt-on front wheel retention, loosen the fastener(s) a few turns counter-clockwise using an appropriate wrench, lock key or the integral lever.
+(3) If your front fork has a clip-on type secondary b.
 Adjusting the cam-and-cup mechanism (fig. 8b)

 The cam-and-cup system on your front wheel will have been correctly adjusted for your bicycle by your dealer.
-Ask your dealer to check the adjustment every six months.
-Do not use a cam-and-cup front wheel on any bicycle other than the one for which your dealer adjusted it.
+Ask your dealer to check the adjustment every six months Do not use a cam-and-cup front wheel on any bicycle other than the one for which your dealer adjusted it.